 2026: A Year of Escalating Solar Violence

-This weekend's G3 storm is just the latest in a series of increasingly aggressive solar events since the solar maximum was officially declared in October 2024.
+The G3 storm is the latest in a series of increasingly aggressive solar events since the solar maximum was officially declared in October 2024.

 October 2024